alfonsof/aws-java-examples/awss3move/README.md

 This folder contains a Java application example that handles S3 buckets on AWS (Amazon Web Services).

-Move a file from a S3 bucket to another S3 bucket.
+Move an object from a S3 bucket to another S3 bucket.

 ## Requirements